ufarooq/IPFSLite/README.md

 <br>Another reason is that a feature is "enabled" by default.
 For example the IPFS pubsub feature is right now, enable by default, there is no way to deactivate it. (see Limitation)
-<br>But the main reason for a lack of configuration is, that such options are not yet implemented.
+<br>But the main reason for the lack of configuration is, that such options are not yet implemented.

 ### Enhancements